Graham Chapman: Other work

 Chapman published his memoirs, A Liar's Autobiography, in 1980, choosing the title because he said "it's almost impossible to tell the truth".
 He returned to Britain permanently after Yellowbeard was released.
 He became involved with the extreme sports club Dangerous Sports Club, which popularised bungee jumping.
 Chapman was scheduled to perform a bungee jump himself, but it was cancelled due to safety concerns.

 After reuniting with the other Pythons in the film The Meaning of Life (1983), Chapman began a lengthy series of US college tours, talking about The Pythons, the Dangerous Sports Club and his friend Moon, among other subjects.
-Saturday Night Live creator and Python fan Lorne Michaels persuaded Chapman to star in The New Show.
+Saturday Night Live creator and Python fan Lorne Michaels persuaded Chapman to star in The Big Show.

 In 1988, Chapman appeared in the Iron Maiden video "Can I Play with Madness".
 The same year, he starred in a pilot of a proposed television series, Jake's Journey, but financial problems prevented a full series from being made.
 In 1988, he also appeared on stage with three other Pythons (Gilliam, Jones and Palin) at the 41st British Academy Film Awards where Monty Python received the BAFTA Award for Outstanding British Contribution To Cinema.

 Broadcast in November 1989, the 20th anniversary television special, Parrot Sketch Not Included – 20 Years of Monty Python, hosted by Python fan Steve Martin, was Chapman's final onscreen appearance with the other five Python members.
 Chapman was intended to be cast in the Red Dwarf episode "Timeslides", but died before shooting could begin.